hannesoid/pipeline/readme.md

 Pipeline is a Swift framework for working with FCPXML files easily.

+## About this Fork
+This is forked from [reuelk.github.io/pipeline](https://reuelk.github.io/pipeline), initially just to make the project compile.

 ## About
 Pipeline extends the XMLDocument and XMLElement classes in the Foundation framework.
 It adds properties and methods that simplify the creation and management of FCPXML document structure.